 Technology plays a role from the initial design all the way through.
 Our first design step is completely in silico.
 We're using a computer program to pull a list of sequences of genes with known functional annotation that we’ll start to use to design and build in silico.
 So, access to that data and infrastructure and prior sequencing information is critical to jumpstarting the process.

 Often we will engineer a specific bacterial strain and it will work well, but it may not work well enough.
 We then say, "Let's do a bake-off and look at a head-to-head of all of the known sequences that we think might have this function."
 That's only possible with digital technology, because often we're talking about 10,000 sequences.
-We're doing these huge screening experiments that would be absolutely impossible without the digital curation of the infrastructure.
+We're doing these huge screening experiments that would be absolutely impossible without the digital infrastructure.
 If that doesn't work and there's nothing that works better, we will use evolution-based approaches, where we're able to use machine learning to generate completely new sequences.

-The nice thing about working with bacteria is that you can get a data set very quickly, because you can generate a library of thousands and thousands of mutants.
+The nice thing about working with bacteria is that you can get a large dataset very quickly, because you can generate a library of thousands and thousands of mutants.
 You get a bacterial cell with the enzyme inside.
 You mutate it in multiple different places.
 You've different combinations of mutations, right?
 That's far too much data for any human to be able to integrate and curate.
 So, we rapidly establish these genotype-phenotype datasets, where you might have a couple of mutations that result in much better activity.
 You have another mutation in another place that gets so-so activity.
 What happens when you combine both of those together?

 You have these huge data sets that then you can apply machine learning to and say, "these are mutants that we just generated randomly, but what happens if we take an informed approach to unique combinations of these mutations and test some of those?
 Do we get one plus one equals two, or do we get one plus one equals zero?"
 There are very few companies truly using machine learning to generate candidates and products, but we actually do that and do that successfully.

 Once we’ve found an engineered bacterium that looks, in vitro, the best it can be, we then need to work out what's going to happen when we put that into the human body.
-We have a quantitative biology group that will start using some known information to make predictions about how that bacteria is going to function in the human body.
+We have a quantitative biology group that will start using some known information to make predictions about how the bacteria is going to function in the human body.
 At the end of the day, patients don't care how good it looked in a Petri dish in the lab.
 What they want to know is, "What's it going to do for me?"

 I want to know before we invest in taking this product forward into the clinic, "How much do we know about how it's going to perform in the stomach, which is not a cozy environment.”
 Because it's competing with all kinds of other bacteria and everything else, we've established a lot of modeling infrastructure to predict how the bacteria is going to perform in humans.

 Every time we do a clinical experiment, we're feeding that back and say, "How good was our prediction?
 Why did we got 50% more activity than we were predicting?
 Why is that?
 How can we tweak the model to be better at predicting what we're doing in the clinic?"
-What we've started to see is we're much less reliant now on animal studies.

 We used to go through hundreds and hundreds of mass experiments to find something to convince ourselves that we had the right product to take forward.
 We have some GI simulation systems that we use to inform what we call in silico modeling or in silico simulation, and as we've started to get better at that, we've been able to be far less reliant on animal studies, which is important for many reasons, including cost and timeline and just humanistic reasons.
 I think that capability is something that we're really interested in continuing to leverage.